AI Skills for Teachers — Practical Impact in Vulnerable Communities in Kenya

-Curiosity: The Hidden Driver of systemic Community Transformation in Kenya
+Curiosity: The Hidden Driver of sustainable Community Transformation in Kenya

 System Changer network (SCN) Kenya Perspective Curiosity is often seen as something small or childlike.
-But within the System Changer Network Kenya, it’s one of the strongest forces we have for innovation, resilience, and community transformation. 🔹 Curiosity drives innovation.When we ask why, what if, or how else, we uncover new ideas that move us…
+But within SCN Kenya, it’s one of the strongest forces we have for innovation, resilience, and community transformation. 🔹 Curiosity drives innovation.When we ask why, what if, or how else, we uncover new ideas that move us beyond short-term fixes….

 🎶 SCN Cultural Exchange Club: Music as a Bridge Across Continents